Symmetrization of Rational Maps: Arithmetic Properties and Families of Latt\`es Maps of $\mathbb P^k$: Post-critically finite symmetric products

-Assume now that for all $2\leq s< k$, the $s$-symmetric product of $f$ is strongly postcritically finite if and only if $f$ is.
+Assume now that for all $2\leq s< k$, the $s$-fold symmetric product of $f$ is strongly post-critically finite if and only if $f$ is post-critically finite.
 According to Lemma \ref{lm:crit} and to the above discussion, it is sufficient to prove that $(f,\ldots,f)$ restricted to